Illinois Compiled Statutes

 and shall be subject to inspection by any shareholder, and to copying at

-time and place of the meeting and shall be subject to the inspection of any
+time and place of the meeting, or on a reasonably accessible electronic network if the meeting will be held solely by means of remote communication, and shall be subject to the inspection of any

 shareholder during the whole time of the meeting.
 The original share ledger